 Butterfly Creek – Home of the Giant Wētāpunga

-The Wētāpunga was once found on the mainland throughout Auckland and Northland, however due to massive habitat loss and predation it became restricted to Little Barrier Island.
-The team at Butterfly Creek, along with the Department of Conservation, have been doing their bit to help build up populations of this amazing insect.
+Wētāpunga were once found on the mainland throughout Auckland and Northland, however due to massive habitat loss and predation they became restricted to Little Barrier Island.
+The team at Butterfly Creek, along with the Department of Conservation have been doing their bit to help build up populations of this amazing insect.

-Butterfly Creek, with it’s strong focus on meaningful conversation is an active participant and contributor to the conservation programme for the Northern Brown Kiwi.
+Butterfly Creek, with it’s strong focus on meaningful conversation is an active participant and contributor to the conservation programme for brown kiwi.

 In 2017 Butterfly Creek opened Kiwi Forest, our New Zealand native area, the flagship exhibit being a state-of-the art kiwi nocturnal house.
-The house provides a superb nocturnal environment catering to every need of our two Northern Brown kiwi.
-The heavily planted exhibit boasts a highly advanced lighting system in a temperature-controlled environment and with triple glazed viewing all contributing to a wonderful night forest environment for them to exhibit their natural behaviour.
+The house provides a superb nocturnal environment catering to every need of our two brown kiwi.
+The heavily planted exhibit boasts a highly advanced lighting system in a temperature-controlled environment, contributing to a wonderful night forest environment for them to exhibit their natural behaviour.

-The two Kiwi at Butterfly Creek are now part of the nationwide captive population of Brown Kiwi.
+The two kiwi at Butterfly Creek are part of the nationwide captive population of brown kiwi.
 Young kiwi arrive at Butterfly Creek where they then spend 2 or 3 years maturing into adults.
-When able to fend for themselves, they are then released into a suitable “wild” habitat.
+When able to fend for themselves, they are then released into a suitable ‘wild’ habitat.

-Whilst at Butterfly Creek they provide an excellent educational vehicle for visitors who not only have an opportunity to see Kiwi but also to learn about how special Kiwi are and how important it is to safeguard their future.
+Whilst at Butterfly Creek they provide an excellent educational experience for visitors who not only have an opportunity to see kiwi, but also to learn about how special they are and how important it is to safeguard their future.